MaxNative95/JavaScript-Testing/README.md

 # JavaScript-Testing
-A compilation of JavaScript files to make tests
+A compilation of JavaScript files to make coding tests